vOptSolver/vOptLib/README.md

 ## Problem Classes
-VOPTlib is organized in structured and non-structured problems.
+vOptLib is organized in structured and non-structured problems.
 It distinguishes the following problem classes:

 + **Multi-objective structured problems**